Haunted PS1 Demo Disc 2021

 That Which Gave Chase

 Story: A sled dog musher is hired to transport a strange scientist into the mountains.
 Immediately things are strange as it’s almost like time skips.
 The musher goes to a cabin, but right as he’s entering it, he’s transported outside surrounded by trees and snow with a gun.
 The dogs have gone missing, and something is shooting him.
 Then suddenly the scientist is shooting an animal.
 As they begin mushing again, the scientist disappears.
-There is

 Gameplay: Mush but hold on tight.
 The sleigh can be wobbly at times, but is relatively easy to control.
 If you fall off, get back on.
 Other than that, it’s mostly just movement.